NewDev18/Home-Prices-Prediction/README.md

 # Home-Prices-Prediction
-This project contains predicting  Banglore Home Prices --Analyzing and predicting home prices from a dataset typically involves a series of steps.
+This project contains predicting  Banglore Home Prices

+Following series of steps were involved in this project.

 1. Data Exploration and Understanding:
 a.
 Load the Dataset:
 - Import the necessary libraries (e.g., pandas, numpy).